scala/docs.scala-lang/_overviews/scala3-book/types-introduction.md

 ## Introducing features of Scala’s type system

-Gien that brief introduction, the following sections provide an overview of the features of Scala’s type system.
+Given that brief introduction, the following sections provide an overview of the features of Scala’s type system.